 Restoring Old Parquet Flooring

-That little treasure will need a little bit of work to bring back its beauty and here is a few steps of advice how to achieve it.
+That little treasure will need a little bit of work to bring back its former beauty and here are a few steps of advice on how to achieve it.
+If you are interested in booking with professional contractor these are the prices for floor restoration.
+So, without further ado here is what you have to do in such a situation.

 Missing, Damaged or Loose Blocks